GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 However, if using a local device, or version, of the project multiple users can use the project independently.
 Seeing as it's no different than if they were using their own version, or borrowing yours.
 This does not allow for distributing the project; that needs to be explicitly allowed in another provision.

-An exception to the sole user rule is if the project requires multiple users on a local device, or version, of the project.
+An exception to the sole user rule is if the project requires or facilitates multiple users on a local device, or version, of the project.
 Such as, if a video game has local co-op.
 In that scenario the project can be used for "private use" by multiple users.
 Seeing as the other user does not get distributed a version, or copy, of the product to keep as their own.
 It was your local distribution, version, or copy of the project the entire time.

 "Private Use" is analogous to having a hammer.
 If I have a hammer I can use it to hammer nails.
 If my friend comes over they can pick up my hammer and hammer nails as well, but then I can't use the hammer anymore.
 "Distribution" is also analogous to me having a hammer.
 Except, when my friend comes over instead of me letting him use my hammer I duplicate the hammer and give him the duplicate.
 Then we both have hammers and can hammer nails.